tethysplatform/tethys/docs/installation/production/configuration/basic/nginx.rst

 **Last Updated:** May 2020

-`NGINX <https://www.nginx.com/resources/wiki/>`_ is used as the primary HTTP server for a Tethys Platform deployment.
+`NGINX <https://www.nginx.com/resources/wiki/>`_ is used as the primary HTTP server for a Tethys Portal deployment.
 It is used to handle all incoming HTTP traffic and directs it to the Daphne/Django server.
 It also hosts the static files needed by the apps and Tethys Portal.
 In this section of the production installation guide, you will generate the NGINX configuration files.

 1. Generate the NGINX Configuration
 ===================================